Keystone oil pipeline spill cleanup expected to last weeks -officials

 The 622,000 barrel-per-day Keystone line, which ships heavy Canadian crude from Alberta to U.S. refiners in the Midwest and the Gulf Coast, had received a special permit to run at a higher rate than any other crude line in the United States, and has been doing so since 2017.

-Workers have recovered roughly 2,600 barrels of oil and water from the creek, which does not connect to a drinking water source, according to TC.
+Workers have recovered roughly 2,600 barrels of oil and water from a creek, which does not connect to a drinking water source, according to TC.

 Washington Commissioner Raleigh Ordoyne said TC's clean-up efforts have exceeded expectations.